bbrister/SIFT3D/README.md

 If you do not have a startup file, you can simply run this command prior to using any SIFT3D functions.

+#### Known issues

+CMake sometimes fails to find Matlab on your system, especially on Mac OSX.
+If that is the case, you should see "Matlab not found" after running the cmake command.
+You can fix this by manually specifying the location of Matlab in the variable Matlab_ROOT_DIR.
+For example,

+        cmake .. -DMatlab_ROOT_DIR=/path/to/MATLAB

+or on Mac OSX,

+        cmake .. -DMatlab_ROOT_DIR=/path/to/Matlab.app

+where /path/to/MATLAB is the location of your Matlab installation.

 ## Usage instructions

 For instructions on using the CLI, use the "--help" option, e.g.